2024–25 Greek Football Cup

 The 2024–25 Greek Football Cup, also named Betsson Greek Cup for sponsorship reasons, was the 83rd edition of the Greek Football Cup.
-Panathinaikos are the current defending champions having won the 2023–24 edition of this cup.
-The winner of this year's Cup earned the right to participate in the 2025–26 UEFA Europa League third qualifying round and also in the 2025 Greek Super Cup.
-In the case that the same team wins both the 2024–25 Super League Greece and the Greek Cup, then Greek Cup's runner-up will provide the opposition for the Super Cup match.
+Panathinaikos were the defending champions having won the 2023–24 edition of the cup.
+Olympiacos, the winner of the Cup, earned the right to participate in the 2025–26 UEFA Europa League third qualifying round (although they ultimately qualified for the 2025-26 UEFA Champions League league phase through the Super League) and also in the 2025 Greek Super Cup.
+Since Olympiacos won both the 2024–25 Super League Greece and the Greek Cup, the Greek Cup's runner-up OFI provided the opposition for the Super Cup match.